nnazarbee22seecs-afk/Real-time-Fire-Human-Animal-Detection-using-UAV-imagery/Detection work/Readme_Detection.md

 - **Input Resolution**: 640x640
 - **Training Epochs**: 100+
 - **mAP@0.5**: >0.85
+Model Architecture Description:
+Backbone

+The backbone consists of a sequence of stride-2 convolutional layers that progressively downsample the input while increasing the channel depth.
+Initial feature extraction is performed using standard Conv–BatchNorm–SiLU blocks to capture low-level spatial patterns.

+To enhance feature representation with minimal computational overhead, the backbone incorporates multiple C3k2 blocks, which are lightweight cross-stage partial modules that improve gradient flow and promote feature reuse.

+At deeper layers, A2C2f blocks are employed to integrate convolutional processing with attention-based feature modulation.
+These blocks utilize query–key–value projections, depthwise convolutional positional encoding, and compact MLP layers, enabling the network to emphasize spatially salient regions such as smoke dispersion patterns and flame structures.
+Neck

+The neck follows a Feature Pyramid Network (FPN) style architecture to enable effective multi-scale feature fusion.
+High-level semantic features are upsampled using nearest-neighbor interpolation and concatenated with lower-level spatial features through skip connections.

+The fused features are further refined using additional A2C2f and C3k blocks, preserving both fine-grained spatial details required for early smoke detection and high-level contextual information essential for accurate fire localization.
+Detection Head

+The detection head operates across three feature scales, enabling robust detection of objects of varying sizes.
+Each detection branch includes:

+A convolutional pathway for bounding box regression

+A depthwise-separable convolutional pathway for classification

+The model predicts two classes: fire and smoke, and employs a Distribution Focal Loss (DFL) layer for bounding box regression.
+DFL improves localization accuracy by modeling bounding box offsets as probability distributions rather than single scalar values.
 ### **Model Performance**
 - **Real-time detection** (30+ FPS on GPU)
 - **High accuracy** for both fire and smoke